datascience-mobi/2021-topic-04-team-05/Meeting_files/9_Meeting_30_06.md

 ---

 ## Last week's progress
-- SVM
+- SVM Code
-- reading images into dataframes, normalization, thresholding
+- Reading images into dataframes, normalization, thresholding
-- finalizing code (PCA) & adding comments
+- Finalizing code (PCA) & adding comments

 ## Questions
-- unit tests
+- About unit tests
-  --> für dicescore: kleiner array, händisch ausrechnen und schauen ob das richtige rauskommt --> für SVM mit SVC vergleichen
+  --> for dice score: smaller array, calculate per hand and observe whether the values match --> compare the SVM with SVC
-- preprocessing & preparation nur auf training set oder auch auf test set?
+- Preprocessing & preparation are just for the training set or also for the test set?
-  --> auf beides anwenden, da das uns einen Vorteil gibt und SVM beeinflusst
+  --> for both, because that gives us advantages and influence the SVM

 ## Plans for next week
 - analysis & report